Pilipets/CsMaterials/README.md

-Here is my list of must-read books, must-take courses and other useful links to ace any Junior-Middle interview.
+Here is my list of must-read books, must-take courses and other useful links to ace any Middle, Junior and Intern interview.

 Algorithms:
 1. [Leetcode](https://leetcode.com/) and [LC contest patterns](https://github.com/Pilipets/Leetcode-patterns);